HazyResearch/CaffeConTroll/README.md

 Contact
 -------

-Send flames to Chris and praise to those who did the actual work:
+Send flames to Chris, questions to the current team, Stefan Hadjis, Ce Zhang, and Chris, and praise to past members who built CcT, Firas Abuzaid and Shubham Gupta.
-Firas Abuzaid, Shubham Gupta, Stefan Hadjis, and Ce Zhang.